andrzej-stencel/elastic-otel-workshop/README.md

 - Run `./otelcol --config ../scenarios/logs-from-file.yaml`

 - Logs from file not available in collector's output.
 There's a warning: "no files matched the configured criteria"
-  - The path `simple-logs.yaml` used in Filelog receiver's `include` config is relative to the configuration file, but the collector resolves file paths relative to the working directory.
+  - The path `simple-logs.log` used in Filelog receiver's `include` config is relative to the configuration file, but the collector resolves file paths relative to the working directory.

 - Fix the path by prepending the file's full path to it.
 You can use environment variables like `${env:HOME}` or `${env:OTEL_WORKSHOP_DIR}` as set earlier.